figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_SCHEMA.md

 ## ✅ Make sure it's going to work

-Before going to the next step, review your schema.graphql file and ensure the entities are properly defined.
-Answer the questions on the right to confirm they are good to go.
+Before going to the next step, click on the **Check for expected entities** button on the right to make sure your entities are properly defined.